Quantum principal component analysis only achieves an exponential speedup because of its state preparation assumptions: Nearest-centroid classification

 \section{Nearest-centroid classification}

 Lloyd, Mohseni, and Rebentrost's quantum algorithm for clustering estimates the distance of a data point to the centroid of a cluster of points \cite{lmr13}.
-The paper claims that this quantum algorithm gives an exponential speedup over classical algorithms.
+The paper claims~\footnote{We were not able to verify the quantum algorithm (namely, the Hamiltonian simulation for preparing $\ket{\phi}$) as stated.
+For our purposes, we can make the minor additional assumption of efficient state preparation access to $\ket{\phi}$, which makes correctness obvious.
+When we refer to the quantum algorithm in this letter, we mean this version of it.} that this quantum algorithm gives an exponential speedup over classical algorithms.
 We dequantize Lloyd et al's quantum supervised clustering algorithm \cite{lmr13} with only quadratic slowdown.
-While this quantum algorithm is elementary and appears to have no ``inherently quantum'' steps, a formal proof demonstrating lack of exponential speedup appears to have eluded researchers.
-Classical algorithms by Aaronson \cite{Aar15} for uniform input and Wiebe et al.\ \cite[Section~7]{wks15} for sparse input and random input (which is close-to-uniform with high probability) dequantize this algorithm in restricted settings.
-We are the first to give a general classical algorithm for this problem.
+Though classical algorithms by Aaronson \cite{Aar15} and Wiebe et al.\ \cite[Section~7]{wks15} dequantize this algorithm for close-to-uniform and sparse input data, respectively, we are the first to give a general classical algorithm for this problem.

 \begin{problem}[Centroid distance] Suppose we are given access to $V \in \BB{C}^{n\times d}$ and $u \in \BB{C}^d$.
 Estimate $\|u - \frac{1}{n}\vec{1} V\|^2$ to $\eps$ additive error with probability $\geq 1-\delta$. \end{problem}